Earth2Adam/earth2adam.github.io/index.md

 position: 1
 ---

-## Yoooo
+## Hello!

 I'm Adam.
 I like many, many things.
+I like creating things, especially software, games, and puzzles.

 I was born and raised in Virginia, and have spent my whole life there outside of